Dastardi/Dastardi.github.io/pages/neu.md

 **Projects**: <br>
 Side projects make the world go 'round!
 The two I'd call out as my largest ones are my <a href="/pages/dtrd.md">replicator dynamics research</a> with Rory Smead and my time spent working on <a href="/pages/lp.md">LearnPrompting</a>.

 Since taking DS3000, though, I've had a love for creating little apps in python and messing around with machine learning and spreadsheets.
-I built a program to record, transcribe, and summarize lectures for easy note-taking, created a detailed and fully automated spreadsheet to track my <a href="/pages/invest.md">finances</a>, and made this site!
+I built a program to record, transcribe, and summarize lectures for easy note-taking, created a detailed and fully automated spreadsheet to track my finances, and made this site!

 Outside of programming, I love making music, and have been working on something fun outside of my normal activities with a cappella - hopefully, more on that soon.